kudanilll/kunime-api/docs/API.md

 5. **Data Freshness**: Data is scraped in real-time, ensuring up-to-date information but potentially longer response times.

 6. **Download Links**: Links in the batch endpoint may redirect through the source site's safelink system.

+7. **Streaming Resolution**:

+   - Streaming URLs are not static.
+   - Each mirror and resolution must be resolved individually using `/streams/resolve`.
+   - Tokens may expire and should not be cached long-term.

 ## Support & Contribution